jamesmml/ml-from-scratch/README.md

 ## How to Run
 The `.ipynb` files (Jupyter Notebooks) can be run from top to bottom where they exhibit my machine learning journey.

 The `.py` files contain the reusable functions for linear/logistic regression models.
-One can import these functions for use in other projects or one can use them as standalone scripts.
+One can import these functions for use in other projects.

 ## What One Will Learn
 This project helped me understand the fundamentals of machine learning, including gradient descent, cost functions, and model training (supervised and unsupervised learning).